DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/3d-models.md

 #### Facing the Right Way

 Now that we have the start of the legs of our chair, we'll want to keep in mind the direction our model will face for our use.
-If you design your model to face `North`, then when you place it down in the world, keeping in mind the player's facing direction, it will face outwards and away from the player as intended.
+If you design your model to face north, then when you place it down in the world, keeping in mind the player's facing direction, it will face outwards and away from the player as intended.

 This is important so you do not end up with a model facing the wrong direction when it comes to your usage.
 However, this is entirely on a case-by-case basis; if it does not matter what direction your model will be seen from, then simply ignore this.

 #### Resizing

 To fully make the legs of our chair, you will want to lengthen the cubes.

-To make this a simple model, we'll be using increments of `2 Voxels` each.
+To make this a simple model, we'll be using increments of 2 pixels each.
 We now have our chair legs with a size of `2 x 6 x 2`

 This length is important because we'll want to create a new group called `Seat` and add a cube to it to place on top of our legs.
-And since this new seat is `2 Voxels` thick as well, our model now has a total height of `8 Voxels`.
+And since this new seat is 2 pixels thick as well, our model now has a total height of 8 pixels.

-`8 Voxels` is also the same size as a slab in Minecraft.
-Which is also exactly the height at which most `Sit` or `Mount` mechanics in Denizen place the player at.
+8 pixels is also the same size as a slab in Minecraft.
+Which is also exactly the height at which most `sit` or `mount` commands, in Denizen, place the player at.

 We'll now want to make a new group called `back`; this will be the back of the chair.
 Add a cube to this new group.
-Making this also `8 Voxels` in height means we now have a total height of `16 Voxels`, which is the max height of a standard Minecraft Block.
+Making this also 8 pixels in height means we now have a total height of 16 pixels, which is the max height of a standard Minecraft Block.

 ![](images/model_demo_resize.png)

 #### Texturing

-Now that we have a model, we could technically export this to our resource pack and continue with the guide, however there is no textures on the model.
+Now that we have a model, we could technically export this to our resource pack and continue with the guide, however currently there are no textures on the model.
 It will show up in-game as black and purple checkerboard.

 To add textures to your model, you will want to import some from the `Textures` section on the left pane of the program.

 This is where, if you have any art skills, you can create your own texture UV maps for your model, but the easiest thing you can actually do is just to reuse vanilla Minecraft's textures.

-This means that you don't have to be skillful at art to create your own custom 3D models.
+This means that you don't have to be skilled at art to create your own custom 3D models.

 However, you will likely want to extract all of Minecraft's Textures for your usage.